lammps/lammps/doc/src/labelmap.rst

 (atom types, bond types, etc).
 Any number of numeric-type/type-label pairs may follow.
 If a type label already exists for a given numeric type, it will be overwritten.
 Type labels must be unique; assigning the same type label to multiple numeric types is not allowed.
-Note that there is no requirement that a type label be defined for every numeric type.
+In some cases, such as when reading and writing data files, it is required that a type label be defined for every numeric type (within a given type-kind).

 It may sometimes be useful to define multiple label maps.
 This can be done using the *mapID* keyword.
 The specified *name* is the mapID